zephyrproject-rtos/zephyr/doc/reference/networking/net_if.rst

 lower priority packets.
 The traffic class setup can be configured by :kconfig:option:`CONFIG_NET_TC_TX_COUNT` and :kconfig:option:`CONFIG_NET_TC_RX_COUNT` options.

-If the :kconfig:option:`CONFIG_NET_PROMISCUOUS_MODE` is enabled and if the underlaying network technology supports promiscuous mode, then it is possible to receive all the network packets that the network device driver is able to receive.
+If the :kconfig:option:`CONFIG_NET_PROMISCUOUS_MODE` is enabled and if the underlying network technology supports promiscuous mode, then it is possible to receive all the network packets that the network device driver is able to receive.
 See :ref:`promiscuous_interface` API for more details.